einbahnstrasse/MTEC1003-slides/_slides/python.for.loop.tutorial.v01.md

 ~~

-This means that we could just have easily have written
+This means that we could just as easily have written
 the following **shorthand** version of our _For Loop_ in Python:

 <pre><code class="python" data-trim data-noescape>for x in range(5):